 In most states, the maximum length of benefits is 26 weeks.
 However, it can range from 12 to 30 weeks.
 Eligibility will determine how long each person receives benefits.

-The maximum length of benefits for each state as of 2019 is as follows (in order from longest to shortest):
+The maximum length of benefits for each state in 2019 was as follows (in order from longest to shortest):

 |Massachusetts — 30||Maine — 26||Texas — 26|